hughperkins/clnn/README.md

 ## Recent changes

+* 31st April:
+  * reapplied:
+    * 9th April:
+      * fixed a regression on BatchNormalization and SpatialBatchNormalization, and added tests for these
 * 30th April:
   * rolled back to as-of 21st February, prior to lots of THNN changes in upstream Torch
   * additionally, installation procedure is now to use a specific torch distro, for stability